 Lisi Estaras, Ido Batash & Sonico Ensemble

-Following the collaboration of Lisi and Ido for The Jewish Connection Project (première CAMPO 14/02/2019) – where they took their ambiguous feelings towards their Jewish identity as a starting point – they now explore the opposite side of identity.
-More precisely, the identity that has not been determined by pre-set social, ethnic and cultural factors.
+Following Lisi and Ido’s collaboration on The Jewish Connection Project (première CAMPO 14/02/2019) – in which their ambiguous feelings towards their Jewish identity serve as the focal point – Lisi and Ido now explore another facet of identity: elements that are not determined by premeditated social, ethnic and cultural factors.

 PREMIERE: 5 March 2020, De Grote Post (Oostende, BE)